Asian women in satin robes feeling unwell and sinus against gray background. Dust allergies. Flu. People caught cold and allergy.

 Types of Headaches

-- Primary headaches (migraine, tension, cluster headaches)
+- Primary headaches (migraine, tension, and cluster)

 - Secondary headaches (hangover, blot clot, glaucoma, anxiety, etc.)